CodingInCarhartts/opencode-updater/README.md

 Simply run the binary.
 It will:
 - Fetch the latest release info from GitHub.
 - Download the `opencode-linux-x64.zip` asset (falls back to `opencode-linux-x64.tar.gz` if zip is unavailable).
+- **NEW:** Display real-time download progress with visual bar and ETA.
 - Extract the `opencode` binary to a temporary directory.
 - Move it to `/usr/bin/opencode` (requires `sudo`).
 - Make it executable.